plamen-kolev/Mobile-Computer-Systems-Development/README.md

 12:00 - 15:00
 Added callbacks when emojis are clicked to register send events, made it possible to send emjoi messages Added the karma system, but nothing happens yet

+27.03.2017
+7:00-9:00
+Removed dropjs as it was causing dom issues.
+Replaced it with own module to toggle chat emoticons.
+Also moved the horrible mess of javascript I wrote to reusable modular chunks and functions.

+Moved most of the rendering logic to backend rails calls, js does a post request